History of neurology and neurosurgery

 The study of neurology and neurosurgery dates back to prehistoric times, but the academic disciplines did not begin until the 16th century.
+The formal organization of the medical specialties of neurology and neurosurgery are relatively recent, taking place in Europe and the United States only in the 20th century with the establishment of professional societies distinct from internal medicine, psychiatry and general surgery.
 From an observational science they developed a systematic way of approaching the nervous system and possible interventions in neurological disease.

 Early history

 Ancient

 Trepanation, similar to some techniques used today, is the oldest surgical procedure known and was practised in the Stone Age in many parts of the world, and in some areas may have been quite widespread.
 The main pieces of archaeological evidence are in the forms of cave paintings and human remains.
 One third of 120 skulls found at a site in France dating to 6500 BCE had undergone trepanning.
 It was also practised widely in the pre-Columbian Andes.
 These procedures were mostly performed on combatants, with evidence from skeletal remains revealing that the earliest methods usually resulted in death.
 However, by the 1400s, Incas proved to be "skilled surgeons", as survival rates rose to about 90%, infection rates following the procedure were low and evidence was found showing that some individuals survived the surgery on multiple occasions.
 Incan surgeons learned to avoid areas of the head that would cause injury, using a scraping method on the skull that would cause less trauma.
 They also likely used medicinal herbs of the time, such as coca and alcohol for pain while balsam and saponin would be employed for antibiotic purposes.

 An ancient Egyptian treatise concerning trauma surgery, the Edwin Smith papyrus, contains descriptions and suggests treatments for various injuries, including some of neurological nature.
 Specifically, there are descriptions of the meninges, the external surface of the brain, the cerebrospinal fluid and the intracranial pulsations.
 Not only are these neurological features mentioned, but it is also noticed that some bodily functions can be impaired by brain injuries or injuries to the cervical spine.
 There are many other examples of observations of neurological phenomena throughout history.

 The Sumerians illustrated paraplegia caused by physical trauma in a bas relief of a lion with an arrow in its back.